adammgross2/adamgrossphotography/notebook/on_being_alone.md

-*I spent two weeks travelling through Spain and Morocco alone, and had some thoughts on solitude:*
+*I spent two weeks travelling through Spain and Morocco alone, and had some thoughts on solitude*
 ## Reflections on travelling alone/extended periods of time being alone:

 Awesome.
 Amazing.
 So different.
 When you are with another person there are two main things going on that completely change your